Analysing quantum systems with randomised measurements: Non-local correlations

 \subsection{Average correlation}

 An alternative to considering the probability of violation $\mathcal{P}_V$ has been proposed in Ref.~\cite{tschaffon_average_2023}.
 It builds on the intuition that for example the CHSH inequality is violated if the correlations $E(\mathbf{u}_a,\mathbf{u}_b)$ are sufficiently high for at least two pairs of different settings.
-Thus, instead of testing any particular Bell-type inequality, the \textit{average correlation} $\Sigma$ is calculated with
+Thus, instead of testing any particular Bell-type inequality, \textit{average correlation} $\Sigma$ is calculated with

-i.e.~it corresponds to the first moment of the modulus of the correlation function.
-In Ref.~\cite{tschaffon_average_2023}, it is conjectured and confirmed via numerical simulation that for bipartite systems $\Sigma > \sqrt{2} / 4$ implies Bell non-locality and $\Sigma < 1/4$ excludes it, i.e.~a state with $\Sigma < 1/4$ cannot violate any CHSH inequality.
-Compared to the testing of Bell inequalities this method has the advantage that it can be applied even in scenarios with fluctuating randomness where previous settings cannot be revisited.
+i.e.~it corresponds to the first moment of the distribution of the modulus of the correlation function.
+In Ref.~\cite{tschaffon_average_2023}, it is shown analytically that for bipartite systems $\Sigma > 1/(2\sqrt{2})$ implies Bell non-locality and $\Sigma < 1/4$ excludes it, i.e.~a state with $\Sigma < 1/4$ cannot violate any CHSH inequality.
+Compared to testing of Bell inequalities, this method has the advantage that it can be applied even in scenarios with fluctuating randomness where previous settings cannot be revisited.
+Moreover, as shown in Ref.~\cite{tschaffon2024average}, the concept of average correlation proves useful not only in the analysis of Bell non-locality but also in the case of the two-qubit entanglement.
+In particular, if $\Sigma > 1/4$, the state is entangled.
+Conversely, it is separable if $\Sigma < 1/6$.